 Official De La Salle club/athletic shirts are acceptable on Fridays only.
-Students who are allowed to wear individual club shirts must have the approval of the club moderator as a bona fide club/ activity member in good standing during the current year.
+Students who are allowed to wear individual club shirts must have the approval of the club moderator as a bona fide club/activity member in good standing during the current year.
 All club shirts must be approved by the DLS administration.

-Pants - boys only - charcoal gray, pleated or non-pleated pants.
+Pants (boys only) - charcoal gray, pleated or non-pleated pants.
 Pants are not to be cuffed or tapered.
 Pants must be worn at the waist.

-Skirt - girls only- charcoal gray, knee-length (all the way around, both front and back), pleated skirt.
+Skirt (girls only) - charcoal gray, knee-length (all the way around, both front and back), pleated skirt.
 The uniform skirt must be worn at the waist.
 The skirt should always be buttoned and the waistband is never rolled.

-Shoes - The approved shoe from Ponseti's or Haase's.
+Shoes - The approved shoe is available from Haase's or Ponseti's.
+Students must wear the approved shoe from Ponseti's or Haase's.
 Shoes must be neat, polished and properly tied at all times.
 Students with foot or ankle injuries that require special footwear must report to the Dean of Students with a note explaining the difficulty before going to classes.
 Tennis shoes are NOT allowed to be worn with the De La Salle uniform.
-Girls must wear the approved girls' shoe from Ponseti's or Haase's.
 Students are never allowed to walk on the back of the uniform shoes.
 Students should arrive at school in the proper footwear; slides, crocs, or any footwear other than the designated school shoe should never be worn with the school uniform.